apocalyptech/eschalon_utils/README.txt

 Then run the make-osx-apps.sh script.
 The resulting apps should be portable to other Macs without having to install any libraries.
-TODO: when you first run these apps and identify the location of the save files and data files, they crash afterward.
+When you first run these apps and identify the location of the save files and data files, they crash afterward.
 Just re-launch them and you shouldn't have any further problems.

 USAGE
 -----

-The applications are mostly designed to be run via their GUIs, which you can launch simply by double-clicking or running eschalon_gui.py.
+The applications are mostly designed to be run via the GUI, which can be launched by double-clicking or running eschalon.py.
-There are commandline options for both, though, and you can get help for those options by running "eschalon_main.py -h", for instance, to get help with the character editor.
+There are commandline options for both, though, and you can get help for those options by running "eschalon.py -h", for instance, to get help with the character editor.
 A few of the character editor commandline options may be useful.
 The options available on the map editor are far less useful.